-- ✓ Request the Graduate Program Administrator, Pam On (pon@rice.edu) to complete the "Employer Verification Form", available in the Office of International Students & Scholars or on-line at http://oiss.rice.edu/forms/. - ✓ Take the completed form to OISS to complete the SSA Letter of Support. - ✓ Once you receive your Social Security Number, go to Payroll to submit your information.
+- ✓ Request the Graduate Program Administrator, Pam On (pon@rice.edu) to complete the "Employer Verification Form", available in the Office of International Students & Scholars or on-line at http://oiss.rice.edu/forms/. - \checkmark Take the completed form to OISS to complete the SSA Letter of Support.

+✓ Once the student receive their Social Security Number, go to Payroll to submit the student's information.

-I. ChemPals & First Year Students Mentoring Program
+I. ChemPals & CGSA